 For more on the Harvard study click here.

 Buried far below the most recent headlines related to eliminating the ACA, The Centers for Medicare and Medicaid (CMS) once again announced that employers in the small group market still enrolled in Transitional Relief Plans (pre-ACA) may keep their existing policies and plans for another year.
 CMS stipulates that ultimately the discretion for granting an extension again rests with state regulators and the respective participating insurance carriers who continue to make those plans available.
 As we learned last year a few insurance carriers (e.g. Aetna) elected not to extend the Transitional Relief Plans beyond 2018.
 They instead chose to eliminate the option of renewing the old plans thus requiring impacted employers to move to ACA plans or one of the market compliant alternatives (e.g. level funding, MEWA, etc).

 For more info click on the link below:

 Extended Non-Enforcement of Affordable Care Act-Compliance With Respect to Certain Policies

 - Tom Barrett

-- ACA, affordable care act, cost, costs, coverage, deadline, employees, employers, exchange, federal, health plans, healthcare, healthcare reform, HHS, insurance, medical, Obamacare, penalties, ruling
+- ACA, affordable, affordable care act, cost, costs, coverage, DOL, employees, employers, federal, health plans, healthcare, healthcare reform, HHS, insurance, IRS, medical, Obamacare, ruling, states

 - 0 Comments